MissouriMRR/docs/subteams/vision/yolo_ml/yolo.md

    - This is the number of times the model will train on the input data
    - More epochs will take longer but should hopefully result in a more accurate model
  - imgsz
-   - The size of the input images
+   - The max of the length and width of the input images
    - If images are not this size, then they will automatically be resized, preserving the aspect ratio of objects in the image
      - the picture will not be stretched, ie. circles will stay circles
  - **Other parameters**